GOVTNZ/swagger-ui/SILVERSTRIPE.md

 ## Installation
 1. Add [github.com/govtnz/swagger-ui](https://github.com/govtnz/swagger-ui) to your *composer.json* file and run **composer update**.
 1. Ensure there is browser access to the required files inside */vendor/govtnz/swagger-ui/dist*.
 See **.htaccess rules** below.
-1. Move the *api-swagger.js* file from the */resources/javscript* subdirectory to an appropriate location in your Silverstripe instance.
 1. Create a new page type and corresponding template that include the Swagger code in the */resources/code* and */resources/templates* subdirectories.
-Note that the path to *api-swagger.js* in your page controller (see */resources/code/SwaggerPage.php*) has to match the location selected in the previous step.

 &nbsp;
 ## Customise appearance